 Waterloo is a somewhat small village located in the state of New York.
 With a population of 5,036 people and four constituent neighborhoods, Waterloo is the 313th largest community in New York.
 Waterloo has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Waterloo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Waterloo are a mix of both white- and blue-collar jobs.
 Overall, Waterloo is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waterloo who work in office and administrative support (17.84%), sales jobs (10.09%), and teaching (5.91%).
+There are especially a lot of people living in Waterloo who work in office and administrative support (16.36%), sales jobs (9.77%), and management occupations (9.07%).

-Waterloo is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Waterloo doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Waterloo is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Other Indo-European.